AssilemSDN/moleculer-gen/README.md

 Pick your **database**, message **transporter**, and optional infrastructure plugins like **Traefik** or **Prometheus**.

-The generator produces a **ready-to-use Docker Compose setup** for development, so you can jump straight into coding your microservices.
+The generator produces a **ready-to-use Docker Compose setup** for development, so you can jump straight into coding your own microservices.

-💡 Perfect for developers who want a fast, opinionated setup to start building scalable Node.js microservices with Docker.
+💡 Perfect for developers who want a fast, lightly opinionated setup to start building scalable Node.js microservices with Docker.

 ## ⚡ Features